MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   /// Default to save for a non-html content.
 If it is selected for a html
   /// page, it’s same as HTML_ONLY option.
   COREWEBVIEW2_SAVE_AS_KIND_DEFAULT,
-  /// Save the page as html COREWEBVIEW2_SAVE_AS_KIND_HTML_ONLY,
+  /// Save the page as html.
+It only saves top-level document, excludes
+  /// subresource.
+  COREWEBVIEW2_SAVE_AS_KIND_HTML_ONLY,
-  /// Save the page as mhtml COREWEBVIEW2_SAVE_AS_KIND_SINGLE_FILE,
+  /// Save the page as mhtml.
+  /// Read more about mhtml at (https://en.wikipedia.org/wiki/MHTML) COREWEBVIEW2_SAVE_AS_KIND_SINGLE_FILE,
   /// Save the page as html, plus, download the page related source files
   /// (for example CSS, JavaScript, images, and so on) in a directory with